How to Convert MBR to GPT or GPT to MBR Without Data Loss?

 MBR is the old version of the partition scheme and requires BIOS mode for booting Windows.
 It is located at the beginning of the disk drive and holds the information of the logical disk.
 Apart from that, MBR also contains a boot loader – a code that loads a bigger boot loader from different partitions on the disk drive.

 The drawback of this partition table is that it supports only four primary partitions, each 2TB in size.
-If you want more partitions, you have to set one partition as an “extendable partition” and create more sub-partitions.
-This will not be useful if you are having big storage drive.
+If you want more partitions, you must set one partition as an “extendable partition” and create more sub-partitions.
+This will not be useful if you have having big storage drive.

 Another drawback is that MBR has only one place, that holds the information of partitions and boot data on the drive.
 If it gets corrupted, then the entire disk drive becomes unreadable.
 If you don’t have a backup of the data, it’s manually not possible to restore data after MBR corruption.